ARESxCyber/pwnkernel/helper_scripts/README.md

 You can now add stuff to this `fs` folder, and they will be loaded when the kernel boots.

-Usually you'll want to edit the `init` script as well.
-An example `init_dev` is provided.
+Usually you'll want to edit the `init` script so that:
+- You start with a root shell
+- `$HOME` is mounted

+An example `/fs/init` is provided that does those two things.

 ## QEMU launch script

-See `launch_dev.sh`.
+See `/launch.sh`.
 Basically it does two things:
 1. Compress the `fs` folder back into a `.cpio.gz`
 2. Boot the kernel and rootfs in QEMU